Language selection

 As humans, we can use our arms to position our hands somewhere and use our fingers to grip items.
 Canadarm3 will have end effectors instead of hands and fingers to manipulate and grab different objects.

-Canadarm3 will be responsible for manoeuvring and manipulating objects and materials on the Lunar Gateway.
+Canadarm3 will be responsible for manoeuvring and manipulating objects and materials on Gateway.
 To be capable of this, Canadarm3 will need to move from point to point on the station, including the storage bay, while manipulating various cargo and payloads.
 This will require Canadarm3 to be able to move various joints simultaneously.

 Identify